CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 We have created a web application, which is a simple employee management application.
 Employees can view and update their personal information in the database through this web application.
-There are mainly two roles in this web application: Administrator is a privilege role and can manage each individual employees’ profile information; Employee is a normal role and can view or update his/her own profile information.
+There are mainly two roles in this web application: Administrator is a privileged role and can manage each individual employee’s profile information; Employee is a normal role and can view or update his/her own profile information.
 All employee information is described in Table 1.

 ![alt text](images/table.PNG)